ShuyiZhou495/songciSong/readme.md

 def get_song(lyrics):
     """
     :param lyrics:
-    :return the json file of generated song including duration and key:
+    :return the json file of generated song including duration and key and lyrics:
     """
     pass